 Land deals can be enticing because of their pricing.
 Inexperienced buyers are often lured by amazing-sounding deals on lots and parcels, literally costing only a few hundred dollars, or promoted as “can’t-lose” investments by shady dealers.
 Be prepared to thoroughly research potential purchases before you end up buying a piece of dirt that’s good only for holding the Earth together.

 Profiled below, the areas to investigate before you buy a piece of land are:

 - Property taxes

 Ownership claims on vacant land can be more involved than with property on which buildings have been constructed.
 That’s because a built-out property has most likely already been through title searches and any liens or claims on ownership resolved.

 Previous legal searches are often not the case with vacant land.
 You may find multiple parties who have legitimate claims to a parcel by way of inheritance, easements, or gifting.
-Sometimes unrecorded claims will come out of the woodwork, but in the end, may be substantiated.
+Sometimes, unrecorded claims will come out of the woodwork but, in the end, could be substantiated.

 When you are considering buying land, always pay for a thorough title search and get title insurance when you buy.
 This can be accomplished by a title or escrow company or real estate law office.
 It will uncover those who have claims to the property or who have filed liens against it.
 Buying title insurance will protect your interest in the property should an unforeseen claim come to light.

 When you buy land, taxes are the one ongoing expense you will face aside from a mortgage payment.
 So, even if you pay cash for the parcel, you’ll still have annual property taxes to pay.